xeonqq/FourierFeatureSiren/README.md

 In the end, a combined version **FourierFeatureSiren (FFSiren)** is presented, which outperforms both models.

-* The Siren implementation is a copy-paste from the original implementation from the author
+* The Siren implementation is a copy-paste from the original implementation from the author.

 * FFN implementation is a pytorch port from the original jax implemenation from the author.
-(But removing the last sigmoid layer from the original network)

 * FFSiren is simply a combined version of the two.
 It takes the input embbeding using fourier feature mapping, and feed it into a Siren network.